Coffeelot/cw-racingapp/README.md

  - List your own tracks
  - Open a slimmed down version of [cw-mechtool](https://github.com/Coffeelot/cw-mechtool) (disable in config if you dont have this)

+ ### Track Curation
+ Our idea with this feature is to allow admins to flag a track as "DONE".
+The track can no longer be edited.
+Additional features of curated tracks might be only allowing participation money to be paid out on those tracks, for example.

+ Currently you can only curate/uncurate a track via admin command: `/racingappcurated "<race-id>" true/false` **QUOTATION MARKS AROUND RACE ID IS IMPORTANT**

 # Preview 📽
 ### Note: Before new UI was added